 The Program is based on the Harpswell leadership curriculum, and includes lectures, workshops, site visits and group activities.
-Curriculum topics are critical thinking, debate, leadership skills, civic engagement, Southeast Asian government and society, gender studies, and communications and technology.
+Curriculum topics are critical thinking, debate, leadership skills, civic engagement, women’s health, Southeast Asian government and society, gender studies, and communications and technology.
 Trainers come from the Harpswell Foundation, USM, and universities and organizations from around the ASEAN nations.

 - Professor Dr. Aisyah Saad, USM Massive Open Online Course Manager: Communications and Technology